d9w/graphgpworkshop/content/cfp.md

 All accepted papers will appear in the GECCO Conference Companion Proceedings.
 As detailed in the [program](https://graphgp.com/program/), accepted works will be presented during a poster sesssion of the GGP workshop.

 For more informations, see the [GECCO workshop page](https://gecco-2023.sigevo.org/Call-for-Workshop-Papers).

+## Important Dates

+The submission deadline for the Graph-based GP workshop has been extended to April 17, 2023.

+Submission opening: February 13, 2023
+Submission deadline: ~~April 14, 2023~~ April 17, 2023
+Notification: May 3, 2023
+Camera-ready: May 10, 2023
+Author's mandatory registration: May 10, 2023